nlinares-GWU2026/1kg-pop-structure/WRITEUP.md

 ## 5. Limitations

 - This analysis currently uses chromosome 22 only.
-While sufficient for demonstrating the pipeline and validating methodology, full-genome analysis across all 22 autosomes would provide more precise population structure estimates and greater statistical power for ADMIXTURE.
+While sufficient for demonstrating the pipeline and validating methodology, full-genome analysis across all 22 autosomes would provide more precise population structure estimates and greater statistical power for ancestry estimation.
 - The HWE filter was applied to the pooled multi-population sample.
 A more rigorous approach would apply HWE filters within each population separately, avoiding Wahlund effect false positives while catching true genotyping errors.
 - Sex chromosomes (X, Y) were excluded.
 Population structure on the X chromosome can reveal additional signals of sex-biased migration and demographic history.
 - PCA eigenvalues reflect chr22 only and are therefore not directly comparable to published whole-genome results.
 The high variance explained by PC1 (48.7%) and PC2 (24.1%) is inflated relative to full-genome estimates, where PC1  typically explains 10-20% of variance, because fewer total PCs are competing to explain the same population signal across a single chromosome.